 Making a headboard slipcover is a great IKEA Hack for a twin-sized IKEA MALM bed, don’t you think?
 Here’s the IKEA MALM headboard before:

 And of course here it is after.
 And SPOILER: This method for twin beds starts with just one large piece of fabric and requires only two side seams and a hem.
 So easy!
+I made my headboard slipcover for a twin bed, and you could adjust my instructions to fit a queen or king headboard.

 I came up with this quick and easy slipcover method kind of by accident when I was draping fabric on top of Elise’s twin-sized MALM bed from IKEA and realized that it was short enough to cover with once piece of fabric.
 The secret is making little triangles at the top of your side seams.
 It is the same method that I use to make handbags, like in my free messenger bag sewing pattern.
 Seriously, now that I’ve figured out how to do it making this kind of headboard slipcover will take you like one day tops to make your own.